Range.eql? and Range.== bug with subclasses

 * range.c (range_eql, range_eq): fixed equality to work for subclasses of Range. * test/ruby/test_range.rb: add assertions for above.

-Updated by marcandre (Marc-Andre Lafortune) over 10 years ago
+Updated by marcandre (Marc-Andre Lafortune) about 11 years ago

 This change was made to bring Range#== and #eql? in line with the same methods for Array, Hash, String or Time in regards to subclasses.
 They should follow the same pattern unless there is a crucial reason not to, and in that case it must be clearly documented.